OpenTermsArchive/contrib-versions/Grammarly/Privacy Policy.md

 This privacy statement describes how Grammarly Inc. collects and uses the personal information you provide on our Web site: www.grammarly.com .
 It also describes the choices available to you regarding our use of your personal information and how you can access and update this information.

-**TRUSTe**

-Grammarly Inc. is a Participant in the TRUSTe Privacy Seal Program.
-TRUSTe is an independent organization whose mission is to advance privacy and trust in the networked world.
-This Web site has agreed to have its privacy practices monitored for compliance by TRUSTe.

-If you have questions or concerns regarding this policy, you should first contact us at support@grammarly.com .
-If you do not receive acknowledgment of your inquiry, or if your inquiry has not been satisfactorily addressed, you should then contact TRUSTe.
-TRUSTe will then serve as a liaison with the Web site to resolve your concerns.

 Collection and Use | Information Sharing | Tracking Technologies | Security | Additional Info | Contact Info Collection and Use of Personal Information

 We collect the following personal information from you